Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Problem formulation

 \subsection{Problem formulation in rectangular rooms}

-We restrict the geometry to the rectangular room and assume $\beta$ to be constant on each wall side.
-Under these assumptions, separation of space variables holds, and the problem in Equation~\eqref{eq:eigenvalueproblem} can be reformulated in 1D for each single axis.
-In particular, let us define $l\in\mathbb{R}^+$ the room size along the axis under consideration and $\beta_-,\beta_+\in\mathbb{C}$ the normalized surface admittance on the left and right wall, respectively.
+We restrict the geometry $\Omega$ to the rectangular room and assume $\beta$ to be spatially uniform on each wall side.
+This implies that $\beta$ can be identified by a vector of dimension $2d$.
+Under these assumptions, the technique of separation of variables (SoV) can be applied, and the multi-dimensional problem in Equation~\eqref{eq:eigenvalueproblem} can be reduced to a 1D problem ($d=1$) for each single axis.
+In particular, one utilizes

+where $d$ is the space dimension, $n$ is now a multi-index $n=(n_1,n_2,\dots,n_d)\in \mathbb{N}^d$, and each term on the right hand side is obtained from the 1D problem.
+The described SoV strategy follows the approach adopted in several previous studies, to which the interested reader is referred for further details \cite{morse_theoretical_1968,bistafa2003numerical,nolan_two_2019}.
+Accordingly, the remainder of this section focuses exclusively on the 1D problem.